 Then why are we not currently experiencing an ecstasy of culmination?
 Why are we instead set increasingly and desperately apart from one another and especially from the “evolutionary All”?

 The answer is this: Because we have indulged in a crippling, perhaps fatal, paradox -- In the self-ramifying expression of human consciousness over recent centuries, what we have accomplished is not so much the development of a great body with new senses, but rather the numbing and shutting-down of our ability to share in senses that were already present in the more-than-human conscious makeup of the Earth.

 The way Teilhard puts it is that we “find ourselves at the top of a pyramid.”
-From that imagined point of view, we look “backward” and inevitably discover what appears to us as a Privileged Axis of evolution, as Teilhard approvingly calls it, leading triumphantly to ourselves.
+From that imagined point of view, we look “backward” and inevitably discover what appears to us as a Privileged Axis of evolution, leading triumphantly to ourselves.

 We mistake arrogance for awakening.
 The rest of Creation would look on in amusement, if our arrogance were not so catastrophically lethal.